 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Fortinet's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-Fortinet's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$479.2 million.
+Fortinet's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.3 billion.

 The EBITDA is a measure of a Fortinet's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$5 billion|

 |Operating margin TTM||23.48%|